WHAT TO AIM

 Spin the slurry after each pulse

 Do “the Rao spin” after each pulse to avoid channeling and uneven extraction.
-Flat bed after your brew is a good sign of even extraction.
+The spin break up the channels, in particular, laminar flow.
+Flat coffee ground bed after your brew is a good sign of even extraction.

 Do NOT let the coffee bed appear(main pour)

-When you pulse, resume pouring before the bed appears for consistent slurry temperature and better turbulences
+When you pulse, resume pouring before the bed appears for consistent slurry temperature and better turbulence.

 Rinse your filter with appropriate amount of boiling water